 Ponte Vecchio.
-Medieval stone bridge with jewelry shops in Florence.
+The medieval stone bridge with jewelry shops in Florence.
 One of the symbols of the city.
 More info can be found here.

 Mount Etna.
-Large, active volcano with trails and ski areas.
+A large, active volcano with trails and ski areas.
 Located on the east coast of Sicily.

 Grand Canal.
 Largest canal in Venice and main aquatic route in the city.
 Popular for boat and gondola rides and photoshoots of the city.

 Mount Vesuvius.
-Famous volcano located in Gulf of Naples in Campania.
-A 1st century eruption destroyed nearby town of Pompei, which is now preserved exhibition area.
+Famous volcano located in the Gulf of Naples in Campania.
+A 1st-century eruption destroyed the nearby town of Pompei, which is now preserved exhibition area.

 Palazzo Vecchio.
-A 13th century town hall of Florence.
-It overlooks the Piazza della Signoria, with replica of Michelangelo’s David statue.
+A 13th-century town hall of Florence.
+It overlooks the Piazza della Signoria, with a replica of Michelangelo’s David statue.
 More info can be found here.

 Castel Sant’Angelo.
-Also known as Mausoleum of Hadrian, this 2nd century cylindrical building in Rome was originally built as a mausoleum and now it is a museum.
+Also known as the Mausoleum of Hadrian, this 2nd-century cylindrical building in Rome was originally built as a mausoleum and now it is a museum.

 Palatine Hill.
-Historic area with Roman ruins, one of the seven hills of Rome, most centrally located.
+A historic area with Roman ruins, one of the seven hills of Rome, most centrally located.

 Burano.
-Tiny island in Venetian Lagoon, famous for colourful houses and lace making locals.
+A tiny island in the Venetian Lagoon, famous for colorful houses and lace-making locals.

 Pitti Palace.
 Massive Renaissance palace and art gallery complex in Florence, near Ponte Vecchio.

 Villa Borghese.
-Large green area in Rome, containing several buildings and attractions, dating back to 17th century.
+The large green area in Rome, containing several buildings and attractions, dating back to the 17th century.

 Bridge of Sighs.
 Iconic white-stone enclosed bridge in Venice, connecting former prison and Doge’s palace.
 Used to pass prisoners back and forth for interrogation.

 Piazza della Signoria.
-Central square in front of the Palazzo Vecchio, main square in Florence and historically important landmark.
+The central square in front of the Palazzo Vecchio, the main square in Florence, and a historically important landmark.

 Blue Grotto.
 Picturesque sea cave on the coast of the island of Capri, southern Italy.
 Sun passing through water is creating blue share and unreal atmosphere.
 Boat tours offered.